Scarabol/rock-raiders-web/README.md

 - No tooltips
 - Cursor does not react on targeted object
 - Loading screen does not resize with window
+- Power paths not rotated correctly to nearby buildings

 ## Technicl Debt